MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/navigate-specific-solution.md

 ## Open a solution

-1. Click on **Solutions** from the left navigation to see a list of solutions in your environment.
+1. Select **Solutions** from the left navigation to see a list of solutions in your environment.

-2. Double-click the solution that you want to work in to open it.
+2. Select the solution that you want to work in or view all the components contained within it.

- When you’re in the solution, you’ll see its components.
 More information: [Add Components](solutions-overview.md)

  ## Next steps
 [Monitor and manage workflow processes](/flow/monitor-manage-processes)